TheCyberian/thecyberian.github.io/_posts/linux/2019-10-29-linux-jobs-processes-management.md

 $ kill 7889
 {% endhighlight %}

-In the upcoming article, we'll be going over the basics of shell scripts and shell script programming.
+In the upcoming Linux article, we'll be going over the basics of shell scripts and shell script programming.

 <br/>
 <br/>